oh-jinwoo94/gkm-align/README.md

 <pre>
 ../../bin/gkm_align  -t 1  HBB.to_align -d ../../data/genomes/ -g masker_models.txt   -p 50 -o output_files -n HBB_LCR_mm10-hg38
 </pre>
-  * '-t 1': Specifies that gkm-align is in 'align' mode, where the software aligns sequences from different species.
-  * 'HBB.to_align': Input file containing the genomic coordinates of the HBB Locus Control Regions (LCRs) for both human and mouse.
+  * '-t 1 HBB.to_align': Specifies that gkm-align is in "align" mode and uses the input file HBB.to_align, which contains the genomic coordinates of the HBB Locus Control Regions (LCRs) for both human and mouse.
   * '-d ../../data/genomes': Specifiies directory containing the genome data files for human (hg38) and mouse (mm10).
 These directories should contain chromosome sequence files (e.g., chr1.fa, chr2.fa).
   * '-g masker_models.txt': Specifies the genome background model to use for repeat masking, which helps reduce alignment errors by masking repetitive sequences.
   * '-p 50': Uses 50 parallel threads to speed up processing.
 This can be adjusted based on available computational resources.